NicholasReis/Chatbot14/README.md

 Instead of using System.out.println() I created a class print to use instead.
 (Too lazy to use System.out.println())

 ### chatty0 class
 Simple example of how to implement regex expressions.
 Exists for the sake of learning and understanding the chatty1 class.
+Applies regex expression to extract content from a user input and add it to a bot response pattern template.
+Uses single keyword and single response pattern template.

 ### chatty1 class
-Implements the Eliza script for the keyword remember
+Implements the Eliza script for the keyword remember.
+Matches multiple regex patterns to user input to extract content and add it to a randomly selected bot response pattern template.
+Uses single keyword and multiple response pattern templates.

 Limitations of chatty1 class:
  * Can only write in lowercase - it doesn't parse uppercase yet.